 Through tears, we cry honestly and desperately to God, trusting the perfect sovereignty of the One who hears and who loves.

-Pray for people in this place, like Paul, to testify in the midst of crushing hardship: “This was to make us rely not on ourselves but on God who raises the dead.”
+Pray for Tunisians, like Paul, to testify in the midst of crushing hardship: “This was to make us rely not on ourselves but on God who raises the dead.”
 (2 Corinthians 1:9)

 Use these resources to help pray specifically each day.